aniruddhochat/IntelliSnap-Smart-Object-Classification/README.md

 •	Initially the pre-trained VGG16 model was used on our dataset to classify.
 •	After achieving a test accuracy of around 91% using default parameters, we applied some fine-tuning such as l2 regularization, dropout layer, unfreezing 3 layers and could see that the testing accuracy now increased to 97%.

-### Performance Analysis
-Apart from the above-mentioned testing for correctness and accuracy of the standard POSIX interface I have also tested the file system for its bandwidth, **IOPS (Input/Output Operations Per Second)**, and **latency using Flexible IO Tester (FIO)**.
-Two types of testing patterns such as **Sequential Read/Write** and **Random Read/Write** are available in FIO for which the testing has been carried out.

-Configure the `fio_fuse_fs.fio` file with the appropriate parameters.

-The detail and definition of each parameter is defined in [Benchmarking with FIO][1] and [FIO Parameters][2].

-I have chosen to include only a few for the sake of testing.

-### FIO Execution
-•	Execute the command `fio ./fio_fuse_fs.fio` which will basically start the testing as per the defined configuration.
-•	Executing this gives us the summary statistics of the read and write operations in terms of **bandwidth (bw), IOPS (iops) and latency (lat)**.

-The output of this performance testing is included in the `Performance-Testing-Output.txt` for reference.

 ### Conclusion
-#### Conclusion

 •	The Convolution Neural Network build from scratch gives an accuracy of 57.69% on the Testing set with a simple CNN layers without hyper parameter tuning.